Subscribe to the monthly roundup.

 As an FBA protocol, SCP guarantees safety in the face of non-rational behavior and requires only modest computing resources, lowering the barrier to entry.

+Flexible trust means that users have the freedom to trust any combinations of parties they see fit.
 With asymptotic security, safety rests on digital signatures and hash families whose parameters can realistically be tuned to protect against adversaries with vast computing power.
 For illustration, imagine a password that can grow in character length as an attacker’s computational power increases.

 We created an entirely new codebase designed with safety, minimalism, scalability, interoperability, and multiple implementations in mind.
 The core consensus server is as simple and economical as possible.